failk8s/lab-carvel-ytt-01/workshop/content/workshop-overview.md

-This is the initial landing page for your workshop.
-Include in this page a description of what your workshop is about.
+This workshop explores the use of the Carvel tool ``ytt`` to implement templates for Kubernetes resources used in deploying applications to a Kubernetes cluster.